OData/odata.net/v7/_posts/core libraries/2015-04-03-02-03-define-entity-relations.md

 category: "2.
 EdmLib"
 ---

 Entity relations are defined by **navigation properties** in entity data models.
-Adding a navigation property to an entity type using EdmLib APIs is as simple as adding a structural property shown in the previous sections.
-EdmLib APIs support adding navigation properties targetting some entity set in the entity container as well as **contained** entity set belonging to some specific navigation property.
+Adding a navigation property to an entity type using EdmLib APIs is as simple as adding a structural property shown in previous sections.
+EdmLib supports adding navigation properties targeting an entity set in the entity container or a **contained** entity set belonging to a navigation property.

 This section shows how to define navigation properties using EdmLib APIs.
-We will continue to use and extend the sample from the previous sections.
+We will use and extend the sample from the previous section.

-### Add a Navigation Property *Friends*
+### Add a navigation property *Friends*
 In the **SampleModelBuilder.cs** file, insert the following code into the `SampleModelBuilder` class:

 {% highlight csharp %}